 - Midland F1 gearbox and rear wishbones - Already owned (needed for roller only)

-Hand made has been the front suspension, adaptation of rear for the Caterham CT01 uprights, engine frame, chassis stand, various fuel flaps, cover plate for the front of monocoque, side vent by head protector, Roll hoop cover.
+The front suspension as a rolling chassis was hand made by Sweet Fabrications but once up and running new front suspension will be needed, adaptation of rear for the Caterham CT01 uprights, engine frame, chassis stand, various fuel flaps, cover plate for the front of monocoque, side vent by head protector, Roll hoop cover.

 Below is a replica Marcus Ericsson crash helmet I commissioned, it cost £300 and was made in Argentina.
 I bought it from a seller on e-bay